jhalterman/lyra/README.md

 ## Introduction

 Dealing with failure is a fact of life in distributed systems.
 Lyra is a [RabbitMQ](http://www.rabbitmq.com/) client that embraces failure, helping you achieve high availability in your services by automatically recovering AMQP resources when [unexpected failures][failure-scenarios] occur.
-Lyra also supports automatic invocation retries, recovery related eventing, and exposes a simple, lightweight API built around the [Java AMQP client][java-client] library.
+Lyra also supports automatic invocation retries, recovery related eventing, and exposes a simple, lightweight API built around the [RabbitMQ Java client][java-client] library.

+Please note that Lyra and RabbitMQ Java client's recovery feature are **mutually exclusive** and **must not be used together**.
+Note that RabbitMQ Java client 4.0 and later versions have automatic connection recovery enabled by default.

+## Project Status

+Lyra is **no longer under active development**.
+Some of its features are being considered for the official Java client.
+Lyra will be **eventually deprecated**.

+Consider using [RabbitMQ Java client][java-client] over Lyra.

 ## Motivation